yvtang/bootstrap/site/docs/4.1/components/toasts.md

 Things to know when using the toast plugin:

 - If you're building our JavaScript from source, it [requires `util.js`]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/javascript/#util).
-- Toast are opt-in for performance reasons, so **you must initialize them yourself**.
+- Toasts are opt-in for performance reasons, so **you must initialize them yourself**.
-- Toast will automatically hide if you do not specify `autohide: false`.
+- Toasts will automatically hide if you do not specify `autohide: false`.

-Keep reading to see how they work with some examples.

 ## Examples